thotro/linn/README.md

    * Both context-free and context-sensitive ones
    * Both stochastic and deterministic ones
    * Parameterized ones
- * Written in Java 8 with optional ANTLR4 grammar
+ * Written in Java 8 and offering
+   * a fluent API for specifying and executing L-systems
+   * an optional ANTLR4 grammar (for external, textual specification)
  * Core library has no noteworthy external dependencies (just Google Guava)
  * Core library does not include any render capabilities (although examples do)
  * User code injection to accomplish the following: